LuckyJimJD/Residency/_pages/about.md

 ### Assignments

-- Journal Entry: The Placement Organization
+- Journal: The Placement Organization
   - Describe your placement organization, including the organizational structure, the areas of law covered, the clients served, the types of work attorneys perform, and the typical workflow.
 - Time log